Self-Polish: Enhance Reasoning in Large Language Models via Problem Refinement: Self-Polish Prompting

-\paragraph{Refining Principles.} We expect the newly generated problems to be easier to understand and process, so they should adhere to the following principles: (1) \textbf{conciseness}, the problems should not be overly long, ensuring they remain easily understandable.
-(2) \textbf{clarity}, the problems should avoid ambiguous phrasing and instead utilize quantitative representations whenever possible.
-(3) \textbf{focus}: the problems should clearly convey the intended subject matter, making it evident what the question is asking.
-(4) \textbf{absence of irrelevant information}: the problems should be free from extraneous details that could cause confusion or distractions. \paragraph{Zero-shot problem refining.} It is difficult to internalize the aforementioned principles within the model via training due to the tedious process of constructing a corresponding dataset and potential catastrophic forgetting problems \cite{DBLP:journals/corr/GoodfellowMDCB13,DBLP:journals/nn/ParisiKPKW19}.
-So we turn to training-free strategies.
+We expect the newly generated problems to be easier to understand and process, so they should adhere to the following principles: (1) \textbf{conciseness}, the problems should not be overly long, ensuring they remain easily understandable; (2) \textbf{clarity}, the problems should avoid ambiguous phrasing and instead utilize quantitative representations (e.g., Arabic numerals) whenever possible; (3) \textbf{focus}: the problems should clearly convey the intended subject matter, making it evident what the question is asking; (4) \textbf{absence of irrelevant information}: the problems should be free from extraneous details that could cause confusion or distractions.